Biotechnology and Bioinformatics

 Biotechnology and Bioinformatics Research Directorate (BTBIRD)

 Biotechnology and Bioinformatics Research Directorate (BTBIRD) was established at AHRI in 2017.
-This directorate is focused on improving medical care in Ethiopia by adopting and developing new or improved tools and methods for diagnosis, prevention, and treatment of diseases through various technologies including bioinformatics, genomics, and recombinant technology.
-Further, BTBID works to serve as a hub for technology transfer and capacity building of health biotechnology in universities and research institutes.
+The aim of the directorate is improving medical care in Ethiopia by adopting and developing new or improved tools and methods for diagnosis, prevention, and treatment of diseases through various technologies including genomics, bioinformatics, immunology and molecular biology.
+Further, BTBID works to serve as a hub for technology transfer and capacity building in health biotechnology, genomics and Bioinformatics in universities and research institutes in Ethiopia.

-The directorate conducts research in a wide range of topics with the collaboration of all the other directorates at AHRI.
+As a cross-cutting directorate, it conducts research in a wide range of topics in collaboration with other directorates at AHRI.

 - Preparation and evaluation of in house monoclonal antibodies against commercial antibodies for clinical and research use